Best Kettlebells UK 2026

 ## Adjustable Kettlebells: Skip Them

-Products like the Bowflex adjustable kettlebell seem clever—one unit replacing multiple weights.
+Products like the Bowflex adjustable kettlebell seem clever.
+One unit replacing multiple weights.
 In practice:

 - Handles are wider and less comfortable - Weight distribution feels off - Mechanisms can fail - Still expensive for what they are